 You have plenty of opportunities to hone interpersonal skills too by practicing in public places or at events – carrying out blood pressure checks and teaching CPR for example.

-When you complete the degree, you can register as a paramedic with the Health and Care Professions Council (HCPC), qualifying you to practice professionally.
+When you complete the degree, you are eligible to apply for registration as a paramedic with the Health and Care Professions Council (HCPC), qualifying you to practice professionally.

 Visit the Paramedic Science modules page for detailed information of the content of each module.